dankamongmen/notcurses/README.md

 // Roll up any unrolled menu section, and hide the menu if using hiding. int ncmenu_rollup(struct ncmenu* n);

+// Return the selected item description, or NULL if no section is unrolled. const char* ncmenu_selected(const struct ncmenu* n);

 // Destroy a menu created with ncmenu_create(). int ncmenu_destroy(struct notcurses* nc, struct ncmenu* n);
 ```